tristanpoland/blog/public/blogs/horizon-game-server-pt2.md

 ### Building the Foundation: Event-Driven Architecture

-After many many itterations and rust projects taking up months of development.
+After many many iterations and rust projects taking up months of development.
 I grasped Rust's ownership model, I understood basic library loading, and I started building the core architecture that would eventually become Horizon.
 The heart of the system is an event-driven architecture that allows different game systems to communicate safely without tight coupling of plugins:

 ```rust
 // From crates/event_system/src/lib.rs - our actual event system core